Why is technology at the heart of any retail strategy?

 Why would retailers accept new payment methods?

-The findings of the recent Advanced Payment Report will give you answers to these and many more questions.
+The findings of the Advanced Payment Report will give you answers to these and many more questions.

 Here is a brief overview of some of the report’s most interesting results: